Croatia hero image

 How Churches Use Croatia

-• Dubrovnik Old Town worship and prayer walks that connect medieval faith resilience with modern mission
+• Dubrovnik Old Town worship and prayer walks that connect historic faith resilience with present-day mission

-• Split and island retreats (Hvar, Brač) offering seaside sabbath, donor appreciation dinners, and small-group discipleship
+• Split and island retreats (Hvar, Brač) that combine seaside sabbath, donor dinners, and small-group discipleship

-• Plitvice or Krka nature days that blend creation care devotion with rest after coastal ministry
+• Plitvice or Krka days that blend creation care devotion with practical rest after coastal ministry blocks

-• Zagreb and Slavonia partner visits focusing on reconciliation, refugee support, and gospel storytelling across the Balkans
+• Zagreb and Slavonia partner visits focused on reconciliation, refugee support, and gospel-centered storytelling

 What Works Well

-• 7–10 day itineraries anchored in Dubrovnik and Split with one inland retreat (Plitvice) or capital visit (Zagreb)
+• 7–10 day itineraries anchored in Dubrovnik and Split, with one inland retreat (Plitvice) or capital block (Zagreb)

 • Morning worship or teaching windows in cathedrals, monastery courtyards, or island terraces before excursions

-• Ferry and coach logistics planned around siesta rhythms, with multi-night stays to keep packing light
+• Ferry and coach schedules built around local rhythms, with multi-night stays that reduce packing fatigue

-• Fundraising moments: sunset cruises, wine cellar dinners, hillside worship, and island bonfires with testimony
+• Fundraising moments: sunset cruises, wine cellar dinners, hillside worship, and island bonfires with testimonies

-We manage ferries, venue permissions, and partner coordination so pastors can focus on shepherding teams and honoring Croatian hosts.
+We handle ferries, venue permissions, and partner coordination so pastors can focus on shepherding teams and honoring Croatian hosts.

 Sample Ministry Focus

-• Dubrovnik walls sunrise devotion, local church service, and prayer at Lovrijenac Fortress
+• Sunrise devotion at the Dubrovnik walls, local church service, and prayer at Lovrijenac Fortress

-• Split Peristyle worship, Diocletian’s Palace tour, and evening donor gathering on the Riva waterfront
+• Split Peristyle worship, Diocletian’s Palace tour, and an evening donor gathering on the Riva

-• Island day (Hvar or Brač) with sabbath morning on the beach, farm-to-table lunch, and testimony walk to a hillside chapel
+• Island day (Hvar or Brač) with sabbath morning by the sea, farm-to-table lunch, and testimony walk to a hillside chapel

-• Plitvice boardwalk devotion, small-group reflection by waterfalls, and dinner with rural ministry partners
+• Plitvice boardwalk devotion, small-group reflection by the waterfalls, and dinner with rural ministry partners

-• Zagreb final worship, café debrief with local leaders, and commissioning prayer before departure
+• Final worship in Zagreb, café debrief with local leaders, and commissioning prayer before departure

 What ETS Tours Provides Here